microsoft/debug-adapter-protocol/specification.md

     indexedVariables?: number;

     /**
-     * Memory reference to a location appropriate for this result.
+     * Optional memory reference to a location appropriate for this result.
 For pointer type eval results, this is generally a reference to the memory address contained in the pointer.
+This attribute should be returned by a debug adapter if the client has passed the value true for the 'supportsMemoryReferences' capability of the 'initialize' request.
      */
     memoryReference?: string;
   };